TheAlexLight/ChessBoard/README.md

 # ChessBoard
-Show ChessBoard with gicen height and width
+Show ChessBoard with given height and width